VilleKylmamaa/WorkoutLogAPI/README.md

 flask run
 ```

-Note that the bat file doesn't open virtual environment.
+Note that the start-server.bat file doesn't open virtual environment.

 5. To populate the database run the bat file:

 ```
 reset-db.bat
 ```

-Note that it also resets the database, i.e. removes all data entries and repopulates it with test data.

 or run the following commands: